Hanuko33/FarmingGamePython/README.md

 ```

-first to install make sure you are in your home otherwise it wont work:
+first to install make sure you are in your home otherwise it won't work:

 ```
 cd